 - Don’t forget bulbs - they're in-store now!
 Plant anemone, babiana, bluebells, daffodils, Dutch iris, freesias, grape hyacinth, hyacinth, ixia, jonquils, ranunculus and tulips.
 Daffodil, grape hyacinth, hyacinth and tulip bulbs should be kept in the fridge for six weeks before you plant them.
 Keep them in the crisper in a paper bag or egg carton, and away from fruit which could give off gases.

 - Now's the ideal time to establish an edible garden.
 March is high time for planting veggies like broad beans, beetroot, broccoli, cabbage, carrot, cauliflower, kohlrabi, leek, lettuce, spring onion, parsley, parsnip, peas, radish, silver beet and spinach.

-- It’s a great month to start a herb garden.
-Plant coriander, parsley, rosemary, sage, thyme and oregano somewhere sunny.
+- March is a great month to start a herb garden.
+Plant coriander, parsley, rosemary, sage, thyme and oregano in a sunny spot.

 - Feed your azaleas, rhododendrons and camellias with a specialist formula for acid-loving plants.
 We love Kahoona.

 - Prune your fuchsias and geraniums and deadhead your roses.

 - Trim up buxus, murraya and gardenia which might be looking a little messy after summer growth.

 - If your pelargonium bush is looking lanky or untidy, cut it back hard.

 - Herbs that flourished in summer will appreciate a trim in March.

 - Check citrus for aphids and citrus leaf miner and spray with PestOil if needed.

 - Get rid of aphids on roses with eco-oil or pyrethrum and caterpillars on tomatoes and grapevines with Success ULTRA.

 - Aphids on roses and chrysanthemums can be sprayed with MaxGuard.

 General garden care